zpostfacto/vjson/README.md

   ``const char *`` is possible in most places.
 - No use of exceptions, RTTI, ``iostream``, etc.
 - DOM-style interface: read the whole document into some data structures at once.
-(No SAX-style / treaming) interface.)
+(No SAX-style / streaming interface.)
 - Parser only accepts the document as memory block, so entire source must fit in memory.
 (No ``istream``, ``FILE*``, iterator interface, etc)
 - Printing options: Some basic options for minified or indented.